-Using the on-screen display (OSD) menu
+Using the OSD menu

-Use the OSD menu to adjust the monitor screen image based on your preferences.
-You can access and make adjustments in the OSD menu using the OSD joystick on the monitor's rear panel.
+Use the OSD menu to adjust the screen image based on your viewing preferences.
+You can access and make adjustments in the OSD using the buttons at the bottom of the monitor's front bezel.

 To access the OSD menu and make adjustments, do the following: